mjdavies/gitlab_test/readme.md

 Wait a couple of minutes, you should now have a running gitlab instance.
 Browse to http://localhost

-I would expect at this point to be looking at the same database that we setup in the single-stack system, as we're pointing at the same postgresql folder on the local filesystem, but I don't see that, I see a blank database, and need to create it all again.
+I would expect at this point to be looking at the same database that we setup in the single-stack system, as we're pointing at the same postgresql folder on the local filesystem, but I don't see tha.

+Sometimes I see a blank database, and need to create it all again.
+Sometimes I get erros from the system saying that the tables don't exist.

 Can anyone see what I'm doing wrong with the volume mounts?
 Or is this not possible and I need to do this in a different way, maybe export the database from the single container first, then import it?